MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex2_Mailbox_Permission_Alert.md

 	Scroll down through the **Mailbox permission change** pane and review all the information for this activity.
 When you are done, select **Close** to close the pane.

-14. You should now prepare LON-CL2 for the next lab that will use it.
-In your Edge browser, close the **Alerts - Microsoft 365 security** tab.
-In Lynne's **Outlook** tab, select the circle with Lynne Robbin's picture in the upper right-hand corner.
-In the **Lynne Robbins** profile window that appears, select **Sign out**.
+14. In your Edge browser, close the **Alerts - Microsoft 365 security** tab.
+Leave Lynne's **Outlook** tab open, as you will use that in the next lab exercise.

-15. Once you're signed out of Outlook, close the Edge browser to return back to the LON-CL2 desktop.

 You have just successfully tested a mailbox permission alert that sent an alarm message on granting FullAccess to a user mailbox.